QubesOS/qubes-doc/installing/custom-install.md

         # dd if=/dev/zero of=/dev/sda bs=1M status=progress && sync

-2. Create partiions:
+2. Create partitions:

         # fdisk /dev/sda

-        n
-        p
-        1
-        +1G
-        a
-        n
-        p
-        2
+   Follow the steps to create two partitions:

+   - ~500MiB-1GiB for `/boot`
-        (your choice; might want to leave overprovisioning space on an SSD) p (check and confirm that everything makes sense) w
+   - The rest for `/` (might want to leave some for overprovisioning if it's an SSD)

 4. Create LUKS encrypted volume: